kpko84/concurrency-limited/README.md

 ```

 ## Notes
-- Unlike `LimitedParallelExecutor`, this partitioner does guarantee FIFO order **across multiple partitions** (note that B1 may be started before A1)
+- Unlike `LimitedParallelExecutor`, this partitioner does not guarantee FIFO order **across multiple partitions** (note that B1 may be started before A1)
     - However, FIFO order is guaranteed within a single partition key
-- `ConcurrentPartitioner` uses `LimitedParallelExecutor` with `degreeOfParallelism: 1` for each partition key
+    - Just like with `LimitedParallelExecutor`, FIFO order is guaranteed when the clients synchronize access to the _synchronous_ part of `ExecuteAsync`
+- You can specify custom per partition concurrency limit via `ConcurrentPartitioner`'s constructor.
+    - This allows to implemented "keyed limiter" scenarios, e.g. executing not more than N concurrent jobs per partition at the same time.
 - You can wrap `ConcurrentPartitioner` into another `LimitedParallelExecutor` to enforce a global degree of parallelism across all partitions.
+- `ConcurrentPartitioner` is designed to automatically clean up its internal storage for unused partitions, so you don't have to worry about memory leaks if you generate a huge number of different partition keys over a long period of time.